nyoom-engineering/nyoom.nvim/.github/README.md

 git clone --depth 1 https://github.com/shaunsingh/nyoom.nvim.git ~/.config/nvim
 nvim
 ```
+If you're using hotpot (default), enter neovim, exit neovim, enter it again, then run `:PackerSync`.
+(The restart is nessecary for neovim to load the newly compiled code).
-Optionally run `:FnlCompile!` (the fennel is precompiled, but you can do it for fun!), then run `:PackerSync`
+If you're using tangerine, run `:FnlCompile!`, then run `:PackerSync`

 ### Using nix: